Zhiyuan-Xiong/BARC0074-Digital-Skills-Report-Codebook-25097154/README.md

 2. Spatial Generation (Blender + Python)
 3. Real-Time Interaction (Processing)

-This repository focuses on the first stage.
+This repository focuses on the first stage, while subsequent spatial modelling and interactive visualisation are developed using Blender and Processing.

 ---